-Al Jazeera’s James Bays, reporting from Afghanistan, said Karzai pledged to make some big changes if re-elected, the most significant of which concerned foreign forces.
+James Bays, Al Jazeera’s correspondent based in Afghanistan, said: “If Karzai is re-elected, he said he was going to make some big changes and the most significant points concerned foreign forces.

 “He said that there will be no military operations by international forces if they were not first permitted by Afghans.

 “He said he would not allow international forces to search Afghan homes.
 And he said he didn’t want any Afghans in the future to be held in jails run by foreigners.

 “So that means that controversial prison base at Baghram airport – which lots of human rights organisations have been talking about – will have to close.”